 A cycle $C \subseteq E$ in a graph G = (V, E) is nonseparating if G - C is connected (note that we only delete the edges of the cycle).
 We study the algorithmic problem of deciding whether a graph contains a nonseparating cycle.
-We show how to solve it in polynomial-time in planar graphs and that it is NP-complete in Eulerian graphs.
-The former was an open problem raised in [1]; the latter is a natural question in the context of greedy improvements of feasible solutions to the graphic TSP Problem.
+This problem was shown to be NP-complete in [1].
+We prove a lemma about this problem in planar graphs and we show that it is NP-complete in Eulerian graphs.
+The former problem was an open problem raised in [1]; the latter is a natural question in the context of greedy improvements of feasible solutions to the graphic TSP Problem.